Effective equidistribution for some unipotent flows in $PSL(2, \mathbb{R})^k$ mod cocompact, irreducible lattice: Introduction

 There has been greater interest recently in making Ratner's equidistribution theorems effective (see \cite{R1} and \cite{R2}).
 Green-Tao proved all Diophantine nilflows on any nilmanifold become equidistributed at polynomial speed, see \cite{GT}.
 Flaminio-Forni proved rather sharp estimates on the speed of equidistribution for a class of higher step nilmanifolds.
 Einsiedler-Margulis-Venkatesh proved effective equidistribution for large closed orbits of semisimple groups on homogeneous spaces, under some technical restrictions, in \cite{EMV}.

+Effective equidistribution, at an unspecified rate, of coordinate horocycle flows on $\Gamma \backslash \PSL(2, \R)^d$ can be derived from a recent and general quantitative mixing result of Bj$\ddot{\textrm{o}}$rklund, Einsiedler and Gorodnik, see \cite{BEG}.
+In what follows, we prove sharp estimates, up to a logarithmic factor, for the equidistribution of coordinate horocycle flows in compact $\Gamma \backslash \PSL(2, \R)^d$.

-For any $k \geq 2$, we will prove effective equidistribution for coordinate horocycle flows on the quotient manifold given by the direct product of $k$ copies of $\PSL(2, \R)$ by a cocompact, irreducible lattice.
-Such flows are one-dimensional and non-horospherical unipotent flows on a (non-solvable) homogeneous space.
-To the author's knowledge, the first proof of effective equidistriution for unipotent subgroups which are not the full horospherical subgroup of a hyperbolic subgroup is due to Venkatesh in 2006, see \cite{V}.
-He proved effective equidistribution for the product flow given by the horocycle flow and a circle translation on compact $\Gamma \backslash \SL(2, \R) \times \R / \Z$.
-Very recently, the author and Vishe refined his approach and established a sharper rate of equidistribution that is independent of the spectral gap of the Laplacian, see \cite{TV}.
+These flows are one-dimensional and non-horospherical unipotent flows on a (non-solvable) homogeneous space.
+The first effective equidistribution result in this setting is due to Venkatesh on the product flow given by the horocycle flow and a circle translation on compact $\Gamma \backslash \SL(2, \R) \times \R / \Z$, see \cite{V}.
+Recently, the author and Vishe refined his approach and established a sharper rate of equidistribution that is independent of the spectral gap of the Laplacian, see \cite{TV}.
 At the same time, Flaminio, Forni and the author obtained a still sharper estimate (also independent of the spectral gap) for the equidistribution of this flow via a completely different method, see \cite{FFT}.
-New results of Str$\ddot{\text{o}}$mbergsson and Browning-Vinogradov established a rate of equidistribution for one-dimensional unipotent flows on $\SL(2, \Z) \ltimes \Z^2\backslash\SL(2, \R)~\ltimes~\R^2$, see \cite{St} and \cite{BV}.
+Effective estimates for the equidistribution of horocycle lifts to $\ASL(2, \Z) \backslash \ASL(2, \R)$ were proved in a series of papers by Str$\ddot{\text{o}}$mbergsson, Browning and Vinogradov, and Vinogradov, see \cite{St}, \cite{BV} and \cite{IV}.